danbauman77/golden-handcuffs-plan-monitor/README.md

 ## What Are Top Hat Plans?

-Top hat plans are "unfunded, nonqualified deferred compensation plans covering a 'select group of management or highly compensated employees.'"1
+Top hat plans are "unfunded, nonqualified deferred compensation plans covering a 'select group of management or highly compensated employees.'"

 "Top hat pension plans are a type of nonqualified deferred compensation (NQDC) arrangement.
 Employers maintain NQDC plans for a number of reasons, including recruiting employees, incentivizing employees to remain employed for a specified period (sometimes referred to as a 'golden handcuffs' arrangement), and supplementing retirement benefits provided under tax-qualified retirement plans."1